dlamspl/rdap/README.md

 RDAP is small collection of ansible playbooks aimed at seting up a POC/DEMO environment of splunk and phantom on EC2 (plus other stuff ;).
 This small project started with the following objectives:
 1. Be as standalone as possible.
 Meaning no specific host OS or minimal installed packages
-2. Easy to run and documented (to a certain extent) so that everyine can use it without being an ansible expert
+2. Easy to run and documented (to a certain extent) so that everyone can use it without being an ansible expert
-3. Provide out of the box Splunk standlone and Phantom environment for demo or POC.
-And I mean out of the box
+3. Provide out of the box Splunk standlone and Phantom environment for demo or POC
 4. To learn ansible and Splunk !

-So what does this do ?
+So what does RDAP do ?
 ---
 In high level it does the following:
 1. Create as many EC2 instances as required, both standard AMIs and Phantom